Saurav0310/springboot_ecs/README.md

 2- Create you s3 bucket and replace name of s3 in provider.tf

-3- Now to execute the code got to github-action and run-workflow accordingly.
+3- Now to execute the code go to github-action and run-workflow accordingly.